Azure/AML-Kubernetes/docs/attach-compute.md

-## Create compute target via AML Python SDK
+## Create compute target via Python

-You can also attach AKS or Arc cluster and create KubernetesCompute target easily via AML Python SDK 1.30 or above.
+You can also attach AKS or Arc cluster and create KubernetesCompute target easily via AML Python SDK v1 1.30 or above.

 Following Python code snippets shows how you can easily attach an kubernetes cluster and create a compute target with Managed Identity enabled.